 - Remove from heat; add butter and vanilla, stirring until butter melts.
 Cover with plastic wrap, gently pressing it onto surface; chill at least 2 hours.

-- For the sponge cake: Beat egg at high speed with electric mixer 3 min or until thick and pale.
+- For the sponge cake: Beat egg at high speed with electric mixer (or a stand mixer fitted with the whisk attachment) 3 min or until thick and pale.
 Gradually add sugar and lemon zest; beat 4 min.

 - Combine flour, baking powder and salt; gradually fold into batter.